How much does therapy cost?

 How long will therapy last?

 It is impossible to know.
 The length of time you come to therapy will depend on what you are coming for and how easily you find it to talk about your problems.
-I will be as clear and up-front as possible about how I believe we can work together and discuss the benefits of both short-term and longer term therapy depending on what you want to achieve.
+I’ll be as clear and up-front as possible about how I believe we can work together.
+I will discuss the benefits of both short-term and longer term therapy depending on what you want to achieve.

 Therapy is personal to everyone.
 ‘Short-term’ would usually be around 6-18 sessions and ‘longer-term’ 6 months – 3-4 years (and longer).
 It is usual for people to use therapy as ongoing support and personal development for many years.

-Change takes time and it is important that you are engaged and committed so that you get the most out of your therapy.
+Change takes time.
+It is important that you are engaged and committed so that you get the most out of your therapy.

 How do I know if you’re the right therapist for me?

 Choosing the right type of therapy and therapist is an important decision.
 You are investing time and money and it’s important to get the right person for you.
-I will be open and honest about how I believe I, and the style of therapy I practice, will be of use to you so that you have all the information you need to make a decision.
+I will share with you how I believe I, and the style of therapy I practice, will be of use to you so that you have all the information you need to make a decision.

 Some things you may want to ask yourself: “Do I want to work with a man or a woman?
 Is the age of the person important to me?
 Knowing what I know (from a recommendation, website or phone call), do I feel comfortable talking with this person?
 Are they experienced in dealing with my issues?
 Is the location/time convenient for me?”

-We are all unique and I use an integrative approach to therapy, meaning I borrow from lots of different therapies including Acceptance and Commitment Therapy (ACT), Gestalt, Mindfulness, and Existential.
+We are all unique and I use an integrative approach to therapy.
+This means I borrow from lots of different therapies including Acceptance and Commitment Therapy (ACT), Gestalt, Psychoanalysis, and Existential.

 That said, my extensive training has been with Transactional Analysis (TA) and this is the main model of therapy I use.
-I believe TA offers an easily understandable framework that also provides you with the structure to see how your therapy and counselling is progressing.
+I believe TA offers an easily understandable framework that provides a structure to see how your therapy and counselling is progressing.

-For couples therapy I use Imago Relationship Therapy and Transactional Analysis to support you both in understanding firstly the patterns of stuckness and then how you want to move forward with a deeper connection and intimacy.
+For couples therapy I use Imago Relationship Therapy and Transactional Analysis.
+Firstly we will look at the patterns of stuckness and then how you want to move forward with a deeper connection and intimacy.

 Therapy is about your sense of empowerment and encouraging the development of a stronger and more confident sense of self so that you can make the choices that are right for you.